pabloduran016/TOBEDONE/README.md

 You can create a .txt file and sync it with the TOdoist app.
 Any changes you make on the app will affect the .txt the oder way around.
 Currently, the actions supporte are:
 - [x] Push: Change the Todist app according to the text file
 - [x] Pull: Fetch the current changes from Todoist
-- [x] Sync: Make all the tasks from either places appear in both
+- [x] Sync: Make all the tasks from either places appear in both and eliminate [crossed out tasks](#completed-tasks)

+##Tasks
+Taks are defined in the text file starting with `-`.
+Example: `- Add enemies to my game`.
+TOBEDONE doesn't take into account the amount of spaces surrounding `-` so that example will be the same as saying: `   -  Add enemies to my game`.

+###Completed tasks
+Completed tasks are defined in the text file starting with `x`.
+Example: `x Add enemies to my game`.
+The same rule as before is applied to the completed tasks.

-## Getting started:
+## Getting started
 First, clone the repo or download it however you prefer.
 In reality, the only files you need are [main.py](main.py) and [requirements.txt](requirements.txt)
 After that, install all the libraries using pip: